cpfaff/mspm/README.md

 ```

 The data folder is separated into three sub-folders which are prepended with
 numbers for a fixed order.
+The data folder contains all the project related
+datasets no matter in which format they are (e.g. tables, images, audio).

 1. Primary data

-    It stores primary data of your research.
-Non of your R scripts should write
+    This folder stores the primary data of your research.
+You should treat this
+    folder as write protected.
+That basically means, non of your R scripts should
-    here.
+    write here.

 2. Interim data

-    Transformed, filtered, merged data products which are important for the
-    analysis or the results.
+   The interim folder is a scratchpad of your data.
+It can contain e.g. merged
+   or partially cleaned datasets.
+Another use-case is to store intermediate
+   data products here which include a long computation to produce them or calls
+   to external services.
+However, data stored in here should disposable.
+That
+   means you should always be able to regenerate the data in here from your
+   code.

 3. Cleaned data

-    Cleaned primary data which is used e.g. in modelling, plotting.
+   The folder contains data which has been thoroughly cleaned, and which is in
+   the right shape for your analysis.
+You should always be able to dispose the
+   data in here and regenerate from the raw data by executing your R script

 * figure

+The figures directory is the place which contains all the figures may they be
+created by yourself or taken from somewhere externally.

 ```
 2019-02-19_my_full_name